kellrott/galaxy-tooldev-docs/docs/04_ToolWrapper.md

 &lt;/inputs&gt;
 ```

 Then define the necessary outputs.
-Note the optional “from_work_dir” parameter, which defines the output filename.
-This allows the tool author to hard code an output file name, like ‘output.vcf’ in their command line.
-The alternate method is to use the ‘name’ of the output data parameter in the script, ie
+Note the optional "from_work_dir" parameter, which defines the output filename.
+This allows the tool author to hard code an output file name, like 'output.vcf' in their command line.
+The alternate method is to use the 'name' of the output data parameter in the script, ie
 ```
 -o ${output_report}
 ```